 The cultivated land is left in the same way until the autumn irrigation.
 Before irrigation, about 20-10 tons of completely rotten animal manure is spread on the ground with a shovel.

-After planting saffron bulbs, which may last up to the end of September, the next parameter that is of great significance to grow saffron is irrigation.
+After planting saffron bulbs, which may last up to the end of September, the next parameter that is of great significance to growing saffron is irrigation.
 They irrigate the field about 15 to 10 days after planting.
 In different parts of Khorasan, depending on the climate of the region, saffron irrigation will start from mid-October to the first decade of November.

 Because saffron flowering is somewhat dependent on the initial water so that the harvesting of saffron does not get difficult, the first water is divided between the parts with a distance of a few days so that the peak flowering period of the parts is not simultaneous.